brooks/mac-dev-setup/README.md

 ### Install

-Assuming that you have an account (sign up if you don't), let's install the [Heroku Client](https://devcenter.heroku.com/articles/using-the-cli) for the command-line.
+Assuming that you have an account (sign up if you don't), let's install the [Heroku Client](https://devcenter.heroku.com/articles/heroku-command-line) for the command-line.
 Heroku offers a Mac OS X installer, the [Heroku Toolbelt](https://toolbelt.heroku.com/), that includes the client.
 But for these kind of tools, I prefer using Homebrew.
 It allows us to keep better track of what we have installed.
 Luckily for us, Homebrew includes a `heroku-toolbelt` formula:

-    $ brew install heroku-toolbelt

-The formula might not have the latest version of the Heroku Client, which is updated pretty often.
-Let's update it now:

-    $ heroku update

-Don't be afraid to run `heroku update` every now and then to always have the most recent version.

 ### Usage